Render a choropleth map of the US

 // src/components/CountyMap.jsconst County = ({ geoPath, feature, zoom, key, quantize, value }) => {let color = BlankColorif (value) {color = ChoroplethColors[quantize(value)]}return (<path d={geoPath(feature)} style={{ fill: color }} title={feature.id} />)}

-scale to pick the right color and returns
+The render method uses a quantize scale to pick the right color and returns

-attribute, we set style to
+a <path> element. geoPath generates the d attribute, we set style to

 Your browser should now show a map.